pratik-sinha-ibm/supply-chain/README_supplychain.md

 ```

 > **Warning:** Before proceeding to step 5, fill in all code snippets provided for the agents and tools as outlined in the lab guide.

+> <span style="color:red">⚠️</span> **Warning:** Before proceeding to step 5, ensure all code snippets for the agents and tools are filled in as outlined in the lab guide.

 ### 5. Import all the tools and agents using this shell script
 ```bash